postfinance/vault-kubernetes/README.md

 Start the Init Container _vault-kubernetes-authenticator_ to authenticate to Vault and get a Vault token.

-After successful completion, start the Init Container _vault-kubernetes-synchonizer_ to synchronize secrets to Kubernetes.
+After successful completion, start the Init Container _vault-kubernetes-synchronizer_ to synchronize secrets to Kubernetes.

 The Vault token will expire after the given TTL.